Mirror Meditation Q&A

 “Quite.
 If you sit long enough, all idea of self is completely absorbed.”

 Do you have a question for the Mirror Spiritus Mirror Meditation Q&A page?
 I will be happy to answer questions.
-Just use the contact form to your left.

 ON THE MIRROR MEDITATION EXPERIENCE

 I’ve read that all those faces I see during mirror meditation are of past lives.
 Is this true?

 Does it really matter?
 When we get down to it, they are simply images and while a fascinating side-effect of mirror meditation, if one gets stuck in their importance, one loses the whole point which is getting beyond the self.
 Mirror meditation is NOT a party trick or game meant for entertainment.
 It is a means of self-realization, but only if respected and used as such.
 Please don’t cheapen it!